This page describes how to move your data to an instance running a later version of MySQL.

 Before you begin

-Before moving your data to an instance running a newer version of MySQL, you should familiarize yourself with the differences between the MySQL versions:
+Before moving your data to an instance running a newer version of MySQL, familiarize yourself with the differences between the MySQL versions:

-To move your data to an Cloud SQL instance running a later version of MySQL:
+To move your data to a Cloud SQL instance running a later version of MySQL:

 Create the target instance, with the desired MySQL version.

 - Sufficient storage to hold all of the current instance's data.